 Another traditional ally in this formula is Yellow Dock root.
-Medical herbalist David Hoffman considers Yellow Dock being used "extensively in the treatment of chronic skin complaints…Yellow Dock promotes the flow of bile…its influence on the gallbladder gives it a role in the treatment of jaundice due to congestion."² And he's not alone.
-Yellow Dock root is included in the British Herbal Pharmacopoeia as "indicated for the treatment of chronic skin diseases, obstructive jaundice and psoriasis."³
+Medical herbalist David Hoffman considers Yellow Dock being used "extensively in the treatment of chronic skin complaints…Yellow Dock promotes the flow of bile…its influence on the gallbladder gives it a role in relieving skin congestion."² And he's not alone.
+Yellow Dock root is included in the British Herbal Pharmacopoeia as "indicated for the treatment of many skin issues."³

 With both of these deeply restorative roots lending their hand in clearing out toxins and assisting our pathways of elimination, we further their support by synergizing with both Dandelion and Echinacea Purpurea roots.
 All together, they are a formidable team of movers, helping the self in identifying intruders and ushering out guests who have overstayed their welcome inside our bodies.

 Our final two teammates in this dynamic formula, Calendula and Red Clover, probably need no introduction.
-Herbalists and the skincare industry alike rely heavily on their merits for promoting skin hydration, supporting free-radical elimination, reducing inflammation, and increasing collagen.⁴ The art of modern herbal formulation involves blending ancient traditions with the best science of our age.
-A wonderful example of how science is catching up with the ancient wisdom of the plant stewards is research on Red Clover's potential to reduce inflammation and oxidative stress, as observed in a recent study published last year in Nutrients, a peer-reviewed journal of human nutrition.⁵
+Herbalists and the skincare industry alike rely heavily on their merits for promoting skin hydration, supporting free-radical elimination, supporting healthy inflammatory response, and supporting collagen.⁴ The art of modern herbal formulation involves blending ancient traditions with the best science of our age.
+A wonderful example of how science is catching up with the ancient wisdom of the plant stewards is research on Red Clover's potential to support the inflammatory response and oxidative stress, as observed in a recent study published last year in Nutrients, a peer-reviewed journal of human nutrition.⁵